 Now, let's look at what happens when your income increases.
 Two very important things happen that contradict each other:

-a.)
-Your demand for leisure increases (income effect, since it is a normal good), suggesting you will work less.
+- Your demand for leisure increases, suggesting you will work less (income effect).

-b.)
-The price of leisure, however, increases (the wage lost that you would have earned for that hour off has just gone up), suggesting you will work more (substitution effect).
+- The price of leisure, however, increases (since you're higher paid, each foregone hour is more expensive), suggesting you will work more (substitution effect).

-What does this mean for charitable contributions?
-In a recent article, my colleague PK wrote that 45-54 year olds contributed the most, even during their highest earning years.
+In a recent article, we wrote that 45-54 year olds contributed the most volunteer hours to charity, even during their highest earning years.
 Without knowing more about the demographics of those volunteering, it is difficult to say more.
-It could be explained, however, that the demand for charity (which is included in my definition of leisure) simply outweighs their cost of not working, which would easily explain why this seeming paradox exists.

-There are many studies out there that have demonstrated that the price elasticity of labor supply is positive, meaning that the substitution effect dominates more than the income effect in aggregate.
-This is essential to a fundamental knowledge of economics in regards to the labor market as we understand it today.
+Many studies have demonstrated that the price elasticity of labor supply is positive, meaning that the substitution effect dominates more than the income effect in aggregate.
+This is essential to a fundamental knowledge of labor market economics as we understand it today.